-The election of directors (Proposal No. 1), the approval of an amendment to our 2004 Employee Stock Purchase Plan (Proposal No. 3) and the advisory vote on the compensation of our named executive officers (Proposal No. 4) are not considered to be "routine" matters and brokers are not permitted to vote on those matters if the broker has not received instructions from the beneficial owner.
+The election of directors (Proposal No. 1) and the advisory vote on the compensation of our named executive officers (Proposal No. 3) are not considered to be "routine" matters and brokers are not permitted to vote on those matters if the broker has not received instructions from the beneficial owner.
 Accordingly, it is particularly important that beneficial owners instruct their brokers how they wish to vote their shares.
 The ratification of our independent registered public accounting firm (Proposal No. 2) is considered to be a "routine" matter, and hence your brokerage firm will be able to vote on Proposal No. 2 even if it does not receive instructions from you, so long as it holds your shares in its name.